Posts Tagged ‘genetic testing’

 Gluten Intolerance on the Rise

-Poison Breast Milk!?
+Contaminated Breast Milk!?
 The following study demonstrates that the gluten protein, gliadin, passes into the breast milk of lactating mothers.
 Breast feeding mothers were given 20 grams of gluten.
-Their samples were then analysed for the presence of gluten.
+Their samples were then analyzed for the presence of gluten.
 Peak levels of gliadin were identified 2-4 hours after ingestion of gluten.
-Source: Acta Paediatr Scand.
-1987 May;76(3):453-6.
-Gluten Free Society’s
+Source: Acta Paediatr Scand. […]

 Schizophrenia Patients Riddled With Autoimmune Disease

 Is Schizophrenia an autoimmune condition?
-The following was taken from a study published in the American Journal of Psychiatry: “A history of any autoimmunedisease was associated with a 45% increasein risk for schizophrenia.
-Nine autoimmune disorders had higher prevalence rates among patients with schizophrenia than among comparison subjects…, and 12 autoimmune diseases had higher prevalence rates among parents of schizophrenia
+The following was taken from a study published in the American Journal of Psychiatry: “A history of any autoimmunedisease was associated with a 45% increase in risk for schizophrenia.
+Nine autoimmune disorders had higher prevalence rates among patients with schizophrenia than among comparison subjects…, and 12 autoimmune diseases had higher […]

 Gluten Sensitivity causes Irritable Bowel Syndrome (IBS)